 Dr. Chou is an Associate Professor in the Departments of Medicine and Medical Informatics & Clinical Epidemiology at Oregon Health & Science University (OHSU) School of Medicine and Staff Physician in the Internal Medicine Clinic at OHSU.
 He is also the Director of the Pacific Northwest Evidence-based Practice Center, funded by the Agency for Healthcare Research and Quality (AHRQ), and an Investigator for the Scientific Resource Center of the AHRQ Effective Health Care Program.
 He is a Fellow of the American College of Physicians, and served as a member of the American College of Physician's Clinical Guidelines Committee.
 Dr. Chou has led a number of reviews on diagnostic screening tests for the U.S. Preventive Services Task Force, and other reviews in the areas of imaging and interventional diagnostic tests for low back pain, imaging for hepatocellular carcinoma, blood tests to diagnose fibrosis and cirrhosis, and others.

-- Sponsored by Hayes, Inc., a designated a provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1.0 total Category I continuing education contact hours.
-Maximum advanced-level continuing education contact hours available are 1.0.
+Sponsored by Hayes, Inc., a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES) and/or Master Certified Health Education Specialists (MCHES) to receive up to 1.0 total Category I continuing education contact hours.
+Maximum entry-level continuing education contact hours available are 1.0.